Banks (singer): Early life and education

+Career

 2013–2014: Breakthrough and Goddess

 During Banks' time at USC she was put in contact with DJ Yung Skeeter, who offered to manage her and brought her to British label Good Years Recordings.
 After posting a track called "Before I Ever Met You" on a private SoundCloud page in February 2013, the song ended up being played by DJ Zane Lowe on BBC Radio 1.
 Banks released her debut extended play (EP), Fall Over, internationally in March 2013 by Good Years Recordings.
 Billboard called her a "magnetic writer with songs to obsess over."
 Her second EP, London, was released in September 2013 by Harvest Records and Good Years Recordings to positive reviews from music critics.
 In an interview after the debut of her first album she posted her phone number on her social media accounts to be closer to her fans and have a more intimate connection to all of them.
 Her song "Waiting Game" from the EP was featured in the 2013 Victoria's Secret holiday commercial.

 In late 2013, she received nominations for awards from both the BBC and MTV.
 She was nominated for a Sound of... award by the BBC and a Brand New Nominee by MTV.
 She was included on Shazam's list of "2014 Acts to Watch", as well as on iTunes' list of "New Artists for 2014".
 Banks was artist of the week for Vogue in August 2013 where they wrote that her songs "perfectly capture a feeling of being lost and powerless in the world."
 Banks has been tipped by several media outlets as the artist to watch in 2014, including Spin listing London as one of the "50 Albums You Gotta Hear in 2014" and being named as one of the artists under Spotify's Spotlight for 2014.
 Additional accolades came from The Boston Globe, Fuse, and The Huffington Post.